rladies/starter-kit/RoCur-Twitter/README.md

 ## Contact Us

 This RoCur is managed by R-Ladies Global members.
-You can email us at WeAre@rladies.org or at the **#rocur-twitter** channel on the [R-Ladies Community Slack](https://rladies-community-slack.herokuapp.com/).
+You can email us at WeAre@rladies.org or at the **#rocur_twitter** channel on the [R-Ladies Community Slack](https://rladies-community-slack.herokuapp.com/).